 John Gee, "A Different Way of Seeing the Hand of the Lord," Religious Educator 16, no. 2 (2015): 112–27.

-John Gee (email@example.com) is the senior research fellow and the William Gay research professor at the Neil A. Maxwell Institute.
+John Gee (firstname.lastname@example.org) was the senior research fellow and the William Gay research professor at the Neil A. Maxwell Institute when this was written.

 Synonyms can be tricky things.
 Synonyms, of course, are words that mean more or less the same thing.
 The “more or less,” however, can sometimes make all the difference.
 Such is the case with a pair of idioms in the Book of Mormon; two English synonyms are used where the idioms, in fact, end up being almost antonyms—that is, they mean almost the opposite.
 These two idioms, to stretch out the hand and to extend the arm, describe two gestures in the Book of Mormon that, because stretch out and extend are synonyms in English, are easily confused.